KxSystems/docs/docs/license/gcp-insights.md

 ## 7. Indemnification

-1.  **By Kx.** Kx shall have the option but not the obligation to indemnify defend, or at its option settle, at its own expense, any finally awarded damages (including User’s attorney fees) for a third-party claim, suit or proceeding brought against you alleging that KX Insights™ infringes any copyright, trademark or
+1.  **By Kx.** Kx shall have the option but not the obligation to indemnify, defend, or at its option settle, at its own expense, any finally awarded damages (including User’s attorney fees) for a third-party claim, suit or proceeding brought against you alleging that KX Insights™ infringes any copyright, trademark or